 Step 4: Continue the n8n Workflow

-After the Webhook node:
+After the Parseur node:

 Add other nodes like HTTP Request, Google Sheets, MySQL, Slack, or any app to consume the parsed data.